First Time Boarding Your Dog? Here’s Everything You Need To Know!

 Get The Most Out Of Your Facility

 Now that you have your dog’s staycation all squared away, be sure to check with your facility to see what other perks they might have available.
 Sign up for email updates, reward programs, and find out if they partner with any other local businesses.
 The Dog Stop has both a ReTail and ReFurral Rewards program that allows you to earn FREE daycare and boarding whenever you shop at the Stop or refer a new friend!
-Also, some facilities have pup cams that allows you to check in on your pup while your away.
+Also, The Dog Stop facilities have pup cams that allows you to check in on your pup while your away.
 Finally, see if they have any technologies that make booking in the future easier – an app, text message updates, etc.

 Hopefully, the above information has helped prepared you for boarding your pet.
 Your pup will have a great time during their first boarding experience, and if you use these tips to than you’ll feel ready, too!
 Now, go enjoy your vacation knowing that your dog will be having a wonderful time as well!